QAInsights/Performance-Engineering-Questions/README.md

  - Is APM solution available?
  - Is the performance testing environment up-to-date?
  - Is the application under test stable?
+ - Do I get access to start/stop/restart the servers?

 ### 👨‍👩‍👧‍👦 End Users